About Youth & Family Ministry

 • I do and give my best by living the Truth I know.
 I make a difference.

 Each class is taught with a teacher and at least one volunteer.
 Each member of our diverse, caring staff and volunteers brings their own special gifts and talents, which they freely share with the children.
 All staff and volunteers at the Unity Youth & Family Ministry must have current background checks.
+To see our volunteers and bios, view the bulletin board outside of the YFM room at Unity!

 Thank you to all the families and kids for enriching our community with your presence!